 What Is An Assumed Name?

-Registering an assumed name is also a strategic approach for companies looking to branch into new markets or product lines without altering their formal business structure.
+Registering an assumed name is also a strategic tool for companies looking to branch into new markets or product lines without altering their formal business structure.
 This flexibility makes assumed names a popular choice among entrepreneurs looking to expand their reach and adapt to diverse business environments.

 What Is An Assumed Name Certificate?